top of page

 In high school I picked up the guitar and instantly fell in love with song writing.
 I couldn't believe the natural high I got every time I wrote something.
 Creating something new and unique, these full and beautiful songs, developing lyrics and melodies and harmonies...
 I couldn't get enough of it.
 It became my therapy.
 My drug of choice.
 The love of my life.

 Soon I was part-taking in open mic nights and applying to study music in college.
-Despite being told a practical profession was the way to go, I fought hard for what I wanted and paid my own way through a year of Basic Musicianship at Douglas college with the intention of applying to the Capilano Jazz Program.
-I was on a major musical upswing, busking regularly, joining open mic nights, and performing shows.
+Despite being told a practical profession was the way to go, I fought hard for what I wanted and paid my own way through a year of Basic Musicianship with the intention of applying to the Capilano Jazz Program.
+I was on what felt like a major musical upswing: busking regularly, joining open mic nights, and performing and increasing number of shows.

 Unfortunately fate had other plans.
-In the summer of 2008, instead of enrolling in jazzy classes, I found myself in the hospital with a broken neck and an immobile body.
+The summer after my first year in college, instead of enrolling in jazzy classes, I found myself in the hospital with a broken neck and an immobile body.

 I won't get into the details here, but suffice it to say I thought my career in music was over.
 After 5 weeks in Vancouver General Hospital and another 7 in the GF Strong Rehabilitation Centre, I miraculously recovered to the point where I was walking again, albeit with a funny limp and a tendency to plummet to the ground where I payed humble homage to the floor gods.

 But, music wasn't about to give up on me.
 I thought it had left me, but it really never did.
+I now know it absolutely never will.
 It was just waiting for me to allow it back in.
 And come back in it did!
-I couldn't stop singing, even though it hurt at first, and through the Vancouver Adapted Music Society I was given ways to perform, even though I couldn't play my own accompaniment anymore.
+I couldn't stop myself from singing, even though it hurt at first, and through the Vancouver Adapted Music Society I was given opportunities to perform, even though I couldn't play my own accompaniment anymore.

-Fast-forward to now: I've been teaching myself the Ukulele, an easier instrument to play with my numby little fingers, I plink and plunk away on the piano, and have even been allowing myself to hold my guitar again and try playing - which, to my amazement (and with the knowledge that I may never be concert-ready), doesn't sound as much like a dying cat.
+Fast-forward and I've tought myself the Ukulele, an easier instrument to play with my numby little fingers, I plink and plunk away on the piano, and have even been allowing myself to hold my guitar again and try playing - which, to my amazement (and with the knowledge that I may never be concert-ready), doesn't sound as much like a dying cat as I thought it would.
 Most importantly: I've been writing music again, and I can't tell you how much that soothes my soul.

-I've also been introduced to some incredible artists and been afforded the opportunity to work with the likes of Chin Injeti, The Roots, and other phenomenal artists though the Vancouver Adapted Music Society, I've performed a plethora of shows now, venues ranging from The Roundhouse to Venue, to the Railway and more.
+I've also been introduced to some incredible artists and been afforded the opportunity to work with the likes of Chin Injeti, The Odds, and other phenomenal artists though the Vancouver Adapted Music Society, I've performed a plethora of shows now, venues ranging from The Roundhouse to Venue, to the Railway and The Cultch.
 Amazingly, my musical career has spun back off in the most unexpected but beautiful way.

 I freaking love it.